 The Fresnel lens is a first-order lens, the largest size of lens made.
 It was used at the old Cape Hatteras Lighthouse in North Carolina until the Civil War ended.
 Pigeon Point's identifying lighting pattern was one flash every ten seconds.

 Visiting Pigeon Point Lighthouse

 You can't sleep in the tower, but the old keepers' housing is now a hostel run by Hostelling International where you can rent dorm-style rooms and private rooms.
 They also have a cliffside hot tub that is popular at sunset.

 Pigeon Point Lighthouse is at 210 Pigeon Point Road, Highway 1, Pescadero, CA. You can get more details, current hours and an event schedule at the Pigeon Point Lighthouse website.

 The only dogs allowed on the grounds are service animals.
 You will find restrooms near the parking lot and a few picnic tables.
 The park store is in the historic carpenter's shop.

 More California Lighthouses

-If you're a lighthouse geek, you will enjoy our Guide to Visiting the Lighthouses of California.
+If you're a lighthouse geek, you can find more of them to visit in the guide to visiting the lighthouses of California.